 This is normal – not a lack of nutrients!

-your plant can cause nutrient burns which will never go away.
-Once the damage
+Overfeeding your plant can cause nutrient burns that will never go away.

 Slow down on the nutrients as soon as the leaf tips turn brown.

-soil, you’re going to have different needs than if you are growing
+If you are growing in soil, you’re going to have different needs than if you are growing hydroponically.

-hydroponically.
-You also may be able to improve your plant’s growth by simply
+You also may be able to improve your plant’s growth by simply adding more CO2.

 Thanks for reading.
 Please leave comments or questions below and don’t forget to download my free grow guide.